GUIDE 2024

 Learn HR Project Management Basics

-To become an HR project manager, you need to understand that human resources project managers are the soul of a project.
-This position has a great responsibility, right from project planning to execution and closure.
+To become an HR project manager, you must understand that human resources project managers are the soul of a project.
+This position has a great responsibility, from project planning to execution and closure.
 Due to this, this position also demands expertise in different areas.
 Here are the fundamentals of human resources project management that you must learn:

 Project Initiation

 This is the beginning of your HR project lifecycle.
-Your human resources team draws up a plan for the project’s feasibility and defines the major objectives for the project.
-In case of the absence of important elements to complete your project, you will communicate this to management through a feasibility study at this phase.
+Your human resources team draws up a feasibility plan and defines the major objectives.
+At this phase, if important elements are missing to complete your project, you will communicate this to management through a feasibility study.

 Project Planning

-When the management gives permission for the project to start operations, the time comes to plan the type and the order of tasks.
+When the management permits the project to start operations, the time comes to plan the type and the order of tasks.
 You also draw up a budget for allocating the resources the company offered to you to complete the project.
 In HR, project planning also involves planning for external projects, as project managers will demand suitable staff for their projects.

 Project Execution

-This point works as the core of the project – it involves the fulfillment of tasks and actions related to the project itself.
+This point is the core of the project—it involves fulfilling tasks and actions related to the project itself.

 Project Monitoring and Control

-The monitoring and control of the actions mean ensuring your team completes their tasks.
+Monitoring and controlling the actions means ensuring your team completes its tasks.
 You need to track what tasks the team performs to ensure there is no change of scope.
-In this field, the part of monitoring and control also includes time tracking of tasks related to the projects so that you can understand how long similar projects will take in the future.
+In this field, monitoring and control also include time tracking of tasks related to projects so that you can understand how long similar projects will take in the future.

 Project Closure

-The last element is project closure which refers to the project delivery.
-Some of its important parts in HR include:
+The last element is project closure, which refers to the project delivery.
+Some of its essential parts in HR include:

 • Delivery of a final product to management